Space for Cycling

-Sheffield needs a clearly signed and maintained cycle network with direct routes to encourage and support much more cycling to, in and out, and around the city centre and suburban centres, eg Hillsborough, Bradway, Darnall.
+Sheffield needs a clearly signed and maintained Strategic Cycle Network with direct routes to encourage and support much more cycling to, in and out, and around the city centre and suburban centres, eg Hillsborough, Bradway, Darnall.

 What will we do next?